MicrosoftDocs/learn/learn-pr/wwl-data-ai/implement-backup-restore-for-azure-cosmos-db-sql-api/includes/2-evaluate-periodic-backup.md

 - Use the Azure Cosmos DB change feed.
 - Write your own data migration app in your preferred programming language.

+> [!NOTE]
-[NOTE!]
-Don't forget to delete the Azure Cosmos DB account your data was restored to, once you migrate the data back to your production account.
+> Don't forget to delete the Azure Cosmos DB account your data was restored to, once you migrate the data back to your production account.
 If you don't delete the account, you'll incur extra costs.